brdav/bmtas/README.md

 ### Requirements

-The code was run in a `conda` environment with the following packages:
+The code was run in a `conda` environment, using Python 3.7 with the following packages:

     conda install pytorch==1.4.0 torchvision==0.5.0 cudatoolkit=10.1 -c pytorch
     conda install scikit-image==0.16.2 tensorboard==2.2.1